 The staff at Port Adriano, along with the other pilot ports that are involved in the project, periodically weigh and separate the waste collected and then log this information in a shared database.
 This prevents the waste from reaching the sea and contributes towards the continued improvement and development of the project.

-Microplastics are the most dangerous waste since they can easily be ingested by marine animals.
+Microplastics are the most dangerous type of waste as they can be easily ingested by marine animals

-Remains of plastics found in a Seabin in Port Adriano
+Traces of plastic found in a Seabin in Port Adriano

 A COMMITMENT TO THE FUTURE